Newly diagnosed with epilepsy – your guide

 • Liaise between services and visiting at home and school/college if necessary

-• Provide information, emotional support, and referring to other professionals, such as for counselling
+• Provide information and emotional support.
+They can also refer to other professionals, such as for counselling

 • Provide emergency medication plans and training